gertscha/dotfiles/README.md

 ```

 ## Alacritty
-My Alacritty setup, not in basic since I want to use it on Windows.
+My Alacritty setup, not in basic since I mainly have it for Windows and I am
+not actively using it anymore.

 ## Neovim
 See the README inside `neovim/.config/nvim/`